Exotic Shorthair Cat Temperament & Personality

 - Lifespan: 8-15 yrs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Exotic Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to PKD and breathing issues.
+Exotic Shorthairs sit in the medium-size category, shed at a moderate level, and carry documented risk for PKD and breathing issues — those three factors drive most of the daily-care decisions.

 Exercise Expectations